 Underline indicate most frequent.

-Classical Hodgkin's Lymphoma and Squamous Cell Carcinoma of Head and Neck
+NSCLC, Classical Hodgkin's Lymphoma, Advanced Renal Cell Carcinoma, Urothelial Carcinoma, Squamous Cell Carcinoma of Head and Neck, and HCC

 Solution for injection: 10 mg/mL